jermp/sshash-lite/README.md

 where a query read is considered as positive if at least 80% of the k-mers are positive.

-##### NOTE: Input files are expected to have one DNA sequence per line.
+**NOTE**: Input files are expected to have **one DNA sequence per line**.
 If a sequence spans multiple lines (e.g., multi-fasta), the lines should be concatenated before indexing.

 ### Enable verbose output